d7networks/nagios/README.md

 ## Installation Instructions
 1. Nagios Setup

-        a.
-Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)
+        * Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)
-        b.
-Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.
+        * Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.
-        c.
-Copy d7sms.py to your nagios plugins folder and make it executable
+        * Copy d7sms.py to your nagios plugins folder and make it executable

 ```
 Following the location of plugins folder in different Operating Systems.